tamouse/pmwiki-addlink-tags2/cookbook/addlink-tags2/README.markdown

 Configuration options include:

-    $EnableAddLinkToEnd - if set to 1, links will be appended to the page text, otherwise they will be added to the top.
+* $EnableAddLinkToEnd - if set to 1, links will be appended to the page text, otherwise they will be added to the top.

-    $AddLinkFmt - a format specification for how you want the captured link to appear on the capture page.
+* $AddLinkFmt - a format specification for how you want the captured link to appear on the capture page.

-		  The default for this variable is:

-                  "* [[\$AddLinkTitle -> \$AddLinkUrl]]\n->\$AddLinkSelection\n->Tags: (:tags \$AddLinkTags, bookmark:)\n-->Posted: \$AddLinkTime\n"

-                  $AddLinkTitle - the title of the linked page
+> * $AddLinkTitle - the title of the linked page
-		  $AddLinkUrl - the url of the linked page
+> * $AddLinkUrl - the url of the linked page
-		  $AddLinkSelection - the selected text
+> * $AddLinkSelection - the selected text
-		  $AddLinkTags - tags given when clipping
+> * $AddLinkTags - tags given when clipping
-		  $AddLinkTime - time link was sent
+> * $AddLinkTime - time link was sent

-    $AddLinkPrefixText - text that should appear before the link
+> * $AddLinkPrefixText - text that should appear before the link
-    $AddLinkSuffixText - text that should appear after the link
+> * $AddLinkSuffixText - text that should appear after the link

+* $AddLinkDefaultCharset - the selection text is converted into HTML entities.
+The script attempts to detact the character set of the string, but if it fails, the default characters set given in $AddLinkDefaultCharset is used.
+The default value is 'ISO-8859-1'.

 Creating a capture page
 -----------------------